NeoNeuron/MyConfigs/README.md

-# MyConfigs
+# dotfiles
-Online backups for my personal configuration files.
+Collection of dotfiles for my personal use

 ## Contents
 1. .zshrc --> configure file of zsh and oh-my-zsh